dtcooper/python-dispmanx/docs/info.md

 `libraspberrypi0` package as described above.
 So, you'll need to either add the ["Raspbian Repository"][raspbian-repo], or use my [minimal Raspberry Pi OS base containers][pi-base-containers].
-Three variants are provided.
+Three variants that will work are provided.

 The device `/dev/vchiq` needs to be exposed to container.
 For the Debian image, you'll need to install pip yourself.
-Three images are provided.
+Three images are listed in the table below.

 | Description       | Image Name                                   |
 |------------------:|:---------------------------------------------|